mjohnsey/devmemphis-website/content/blog/hello-memphis/index.md

 ---
 title: Hello Memphis!
 DevMemphis has a Website
 date: "2019-06-12T22:12:03.284Z"
-description: Welcome to our new website
+description: Welcome to our new website.
+Find out what DevMemphis is all about, keep up with DevMemphis news, and read about upcoming and past DevMemphis meetups.
 ---

 Welcome to our shiny new website.